prachisarode95/Google-Earth-Engine-ChatGPT-Exercises/README.md

-# ⚙️🌍 Geospatial Data Analysis with ChatGPT and Google Earth Engine
+# Geospatial Data Analysis with ChatGPT and Google Earth Engine

 This project demonstrates how to use **ChatGPT-generated prompts** and the **Google Earth Engine JavaScript API** to build a series of practical geospatial analyses.
 It follows exercises from the course *"Introduction to Geospatial Data Analysis with ChatGPT and Google Earth Engine"*, applying real-world use cases like vegetation monitoring, air quality assessment, drought mapping, flood detection, and urban planning.

 ---

-## 📦 Project Structure

-### ✅ Completed Exercises
+## Completed Exercises
 1. **Urban and Vegetation Dynamics in Vietnam**
 2. **Air Quality Assessment over New Delhi**
 3. **Spatiotemporal Drought Monitoring in Indonesia**